Prashant-gitRepo/Ansible_project/README.md

 # Ansible Webpage Deployment on Other servers Guide

-This guide will walk you through setting up Ansible to deploy a webpage to your EC2 instances.
+This guide will walk you through setting up an Ansible environment to deploy a custom HTML webpage to target EC2 instances using an Ansible playbook.

 ---